strohne/Facepager/README.md

 ### Getting help

-Try the help button built into Facepager.
+Try the [help button](https://htmlpreview.github.io/?https://github.com/strohne/Facepager/blob/master/src/help/help.html) built into Facepager.

 You can get help regarding specific problems in the [Facepager Usergroup on Facebook](https://www.facebook.com/groups/136224396995428/).
 If you want to be informed about updates please follow the [Facebook Page](https://www.facebook.com/groups/136224396995428/).

 ### Citation

-[Keyling, Till](http://tillkeyling.com/) / [Jünger, Jakob](https://ipk.uni-greifswald.de/kommunikationswissenschaft/jakob-juenger/) (2017).
+[Jünger, Jakob](https://ipk.uni-greifswald.de/kommunikationswissenschaft/dr-jakob-juenger/) / [Keyling, Till](http://tillkeyling.com/) (2017).
 Facepager.
 An application for generic data retrieval through APIs.
 Source code and releases available at https://github.com/strohne/Facepager/.

 ### Licence

 MIT License

-Copyright (c) 2016 Till Keyling and Jakob Jünger
+Copyright (c) 2017 Jakob Jünger and Till Keyling

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal